-- Video game studies, gamification and ludology (play)
+- Video games studies, gamification and ludology (play)

 - Gamified pedagogy

-Katy is also particularly interested in how she can apply her knowledge and understanding of gamification and play within her teaching practice, experimenting recently with gamified lessons.
-This is reflected in her recent research on gamified pedagogy and escape room-style learning experiences.
+Katy is also interested in how she can apply her knowledge and understanding of gamification and play within her teaching practice, experimenting with gamified lessons.
+She has published on gamified pedagogy and ‘escape room style’ learning experiences.

 Katy was chosen for Penguin’s WriteNow mentoring programme and is currently writing her first literary novel.

 Katy is also a member of the university of Worcester research group, Contemporary Literary Cultures (CLiC).

 Wareham, Morris, Katy (2022) Violet Existence.
 Broken Sleep Books.
 ISBN 9781915079220